Getting started - teaching and support staff

 9. Support children who are more likely to be excluded

-It is more common for children with mental health needs or special educational needs and disabilities (SEND) to be excluded from school, than those without.
+It is more common for children with mental health needs or additional needs to be excluded from school, than those without.
 Be aware of which children in your class are more at risk of being excluded from school and screen early to explore whether they might have unmet mental health needs.
 Look at what additional support or alternative provision might be needed for those children.
 Repeating these screenings over time can also help you evaluate whether the child’s mental health improves following any action you have taken.
 This can also be used as accompanying evidence to strengthen a referral made to local services.

 The most common reason for children being excluded from school, either permanently or for a fixed period of time, is for persistent disruptive behaviour – and boys are far more likely than girls to be excluded from school.
 Studies show that parenting support strategies are often the most effective in helping children make progress when they are stuck in patterns of challenging behaviour.
 Help parents to link up with support programmes which can provide parents with techniques to support their child.
 Different local areas run different programmes - contact your early help team to find out what ones are available in your area.